fudge88/miumiu/README.md

 These wireframes were created using [moqups.com](https://www.moqups.com) this allowed me to create a computer and a mobile
-mock-up of what MuiMui Aesthetics would look like.
+mock-up of what MiuMiu Aesthetics would look like.
 The main difference between the different screen sizes
 is the number of columns used to display the products.

 Structurally the major difference between the small and large screen is the navigation system.
 A more